alcaitiff/casper-parallel/README.md

 $ node casper-parallel/generate.js

-This code will create a directory called casper-suit for your tests.
+This code will create a directory called casper-parallel for your tests.
 Inside it will put some basic files like a casper script to save screenshots, a casper configuration file, a server configuration file for multiple servers, a lib with some helpful functions and a node script called run.js.

 The run.js file need a list of directories as parameter and will start a group of tests inside this directories in parallel using subproccess.